BioSchemas/bioschemas-dde/README.md

  2. update the 'current-RELEASE.json' file for that specification in the corresponding specification folder/directory in the Bioschemas Specifications repository

 To add a new specification to the DDE Schema Playground:
+ 1. If using the DDE Schema Playground to create the new specification, you will not be able to use the `bioschemas` namespace.
+This is fine, as the aggregator has a function for handling this.
+Just be sure to include the temporary namespace in the specifications_list file.

- 1. add the new json schema file into an appropriate folder/directory within the Bioschemas Specifications repository and name it '{Class}_current-RELEASE.json',
+ 2. add the new json schema file into an appropriate folder/directory within the Bioschemas Specifications repository and name it '{Class}_current-RELEASE.json'

- 2. update the specifications_list file with the url to the json file and the version
+ 3. update the specifications_list file with the url to the json file and the version